impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 path="$(resolve_link "$name" || true)"
 ```

-From [DevHints.io's guide to Bash](https://web.archive.org/web/20230423012642/https://devhints.io/bash){:target="_blank" rel="noopener"}, we see that `%/*` in parameter expansion is often used to get the directory in which a file lives.
+From [DevHints.io's guide to Bash](https://web.archive.org/web/20230423012642/https://devhints.io/bash){:target="_blank" rel="noopener" }, we see that `%/*` in parameter expansion is often used to get the directory in which a file lives.
 Example:

 ```
 str="/path/to/foo.cpp"